Guano: Bird guano

 Despite these policies, the seabird population continued to decline, which was exacerbated by the 1911 El Niño–Southern Oscillation.
 In 1913, Scottish ornithologist Henry Ogg Forbes authored a report on behalf of the Peruvian Corporation focusing on how human actions harmed the birds and subsequent guano production.
-Forbes suggested additional policies to conserve the seabirds, including keeping unauthorized visitors a mile away from guano islands at all times, eliminating all the birds' natural predators, armed patrols of the islands, and decreasing the frequency of harvest on each island to once every three to four years.
-In 2009, these conservation efforts culminated into the establishment of the Guano Islands, Isles, and Capes National Reserve System, which consists of twenty-two islands and eleven capes.
+Forbes suggested additional policies to conserve the seabirds, including keeping unauthorised visitors a mile away from guano islands at all times, eliminating all the birds' natural predators, maintaining armed patrols on the islands, and decreasing the frequency of harvest on each island to once every three to four years.
+In 2009, these conservation efforts culminated in the establishment of the Guano Islands, Isles, and Capes National Reserve System, which consists of twenty-two islands and eleven capes.
 This Reserve System was the first marine protected area in South America, encompassing 140,833 ha.

 Bat guano

 Unlike bird guano which is deposited on the surface of islands, bat guano can be deep within caves.
 Cave structure is often altered via explosives or excavation to facilitate extraction of the guano, which changes the cave's microclimate.
 Bats are sensitive to cave microclimate, and such changes can cause them to abandon the cave as a roost, as happened when Robertson Cave in Australia had a hole opened in its ceiling for guano harvesting.
 Guano harvesting may also introduce artificial light into caves; one cave in the U.S. state of New Mexico was abandoned by its bat colony after the installation of electric lights.

 In addition to harming bats by necessitating they find another roost, guano harvesting techniques can ultimately harm human livelihood as well.
 Harming or killing bats means that less guano will be produced, resulting in unsustainable harvesting practices.
 In contrast, sustainable harvesting practices do not negatively impact bat colonies nor other cave fauna.
 The International Union for Conservation of Nature's (IUCN) 2014 recommendations for sustainable guano harvesting include extracting guano when the bats are not present, such as when migratory bats are gone for the season or when non-migratory bats are out foraging at night.